Observability

 Auditing

-The Quarkus-specific auditing features have been deprecated.
-They will be replaced by the .
-Once complete, you will be able to observe the LangChain4j observability events as CDI events.
+| The Quarkus-specific auditing features have been deprecated and removed.
+They have been replaced by LangChain4j AI Service Observability.
+You can observe the LangChain4j observability events as CDI events. |

 The extension allows users to audit the process of implementing an AiService by observing normal CDI events.
 See the LangChain4j AI Service Observability tutorial for more information about the types of events that can be observed.